ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 - IBM i 7.3 - MF99207 (TR7) and SI69686
 - IBM i 7.4 - MF99301 (TR1) and SI70544

-If you are using your own IBM i custom image of IBM i 7.2, and later, you must install these PTFs and the software that is required for `Cloud-Init`.
+If you are using your own IBM i custom image of IBM i 7.1, and later, you must install these PTFs and the software that is required for `Cloud-Init`.
 For more information, see [Cloud-Init Support for IBM i](https://www.ibm.com/support/pages/node/1166194){: new_window}{: external}.
+For IBM i 7.1, you must perform the following instructions in addition to installing the required PTFs.
 ## Installing Cloud-Init on IBM i VM
 {: install-cloud-init-ibmi-7.1}